-Lucy founded and leads the Blue Mountains String Trio-Quartet.
-She is a violin and primary school tutor in the Blue Mountains.
+Lucy founded and leads the Blue Mountains String Quartet.
+She is a violin and primary school teacher in the Blue Mountains.

 Jeanie began learning the violin at the age of six.
 She was taught principally by her uncle, Gordon Bennett.
 Growing up, she played with the Western Youth Orchestra, as well as a number of ensembles in the mountains and the Sydney University Symphony Orchestra.

 She has a Bachelor of Arts from Sydney University, and is studying a Masters in Teaching through Charles Sturt University.
 She enjoys arranging popular music for string quartet and playing the piano.

-She has been playing with the Blue Mountains String Trio-Quartet since 2014 as a violinist and as a violist.
+She has been playing with the Blue Mountains String Quartet since 2014 as a violinist and as a violist.
 She also plays with local musicians Celebration Strings.